kuzzleio/kuzzle/src/lib/api/dsl/README.md

     this.addCurriedFunction = function (roomId, collection, filters) {...}

-This method parses the filters expressed using our DSL and returns a compound object that embedds the actual filter functions to use.
+This method parses the filters expressed using the DSL and returns a compound object that embeds the actual filter functions to use.

 ### parameters